HOW TO (H)EAT YOUR PIEROGI

 **My pierogi are best to be enjoyed within 2-3 days of pickup when chilled- but good up to 7 (if they even make it that long!) - these do not contain any preservatives

 Pan Fry: *Preferred method and recommended method*: All you need to do- prep your favorite frying pan (mine is cast iron), preheat and toss on some sliced red onion, a pat or 2 of butter, and some cracked black pepper.
 If you don't like any of that, you can remove as needed.
 You can replace butter with an oil (most common replacement for the butter is Olive Oil).
 Cooking is best done at medium-low (more crisp/browned) or low & slow (more pillowy) to ensure even cooking inside.
 Cook until your desired level of crispness, then simply enjoy!
-I prefer to do low & slow for 15 minutes, flipping every 5 for the first 10 minutes, every 2ish for the next 10.
+I personally cook them for a total of 20 minutes usually.
+I prefer to do low & slow for 15 minutes, flipping every once and a while to heat evenly.
 For the last 5 minutes, I like to "kick the heat up" by turning the gas to a medium-low to give the dough shell a nice, caramelized and crisp texture.
+Recommended to heat from 135*-165* for best results.

 Bake: Preheat the oven to 350.
 Saute some onions in butter while you wait to reach temp- put pierogi in oven safe dish.
 Pour butter/onions over the pierogi.
 Cover and put in oven for 30 - 45 minutes, depending on the quantity.